Euglenophycin: Identification

 Due to their complicated chloroplast morphology, described as a ‘peculiar chromatophore system’, the identification of E. sanguinea using microscopic techniques remains challenging.
 Therefore, methods based on molecular data need to be used for verification of the species.

 In 2013, a MS/MS analysis was developed to identify and quantitate levels of euglenophycin in bodies of fresh water.
-To create the experimental standards for this analysis, euglenophycin was purified by high performance liquid chromatography (HPLC) from E. Sanguinea clonal cultures which were isolated from the mortality events in North Carolina and Texas.
+To create the experimental standards for this analysis, euglenophycin was purified by high performance liquid chromatography (HPLC) from E. sanguinea clonal cultures which were isolated from the mortality events in North Carolina and Texas.
 Figure 1A shows the mass spectrometric analysis of purified euglenophycin (500 ng) and figure 1B of euglenophycin extracted from a culture of E. Sanguinea.

-Figure 1.
-Mass spectrometric analysis of euglenophycin.
-A. Mass spectrum of 500 ng purified euglenophycin.
-B. Mass spectrum of euglenophycin extracted from a culture of E. Sanguinea.
-C&D. Mass spectrum of 1 ng of euglenophycin.

 For specific detection of euglenophycin a multiple reaction monitoring (MRM) method was developed.
 This method is based on three transitions: m/z 288.3 to m/z 97.2, 110.2 and 136.2.
 Of these three transitions, m/z 110.2 was chosen to be the quantifier ion, as it was the most intense product ion.
 Figure 1C and 1D present the detection of 1 ng of euglenophycin.

 Another method to monitor freshwater ponds is the polymerase chain reaction (PCR) test.
-In 2017, this test was refined to specifically detect euglenophycin in waters populated by E. Sanguinea blooms.
+In 2017, this test was refined to specifically detect euglenophycin in waters populated by E. sanguinea blooms.
 This was done based on the significantly long SSU rDNA sequences found in the algae species.
 By using nested PCR, non-specific binding can be reduced due to the amplification of unexpected primer binding sites.
 Specificity of this test was proven by the PCR results of species closely related to E. Sanguinea.
 No products were observed in these tests.
 Furthermore, additional information can be retrieved from the nucleotide sequence allowing for examination, classification and comparison of the sample.

-In combination with mass spectrometric methods, PCR tests facilitate monitoring and risk assessment of fresh waters populated by E. Sanguinea toxic blooms.
+In combination with mass spectrometric methods, PCR tests facilitate monitoring and risk assessment of fresh waters populated by E. sanguinea toxic blooms.